Architl/mini-linkedin/README.md

 🔗 https://mini-linkedin-frontend-tsma.onrender.com/

-Please note: The server is hosted on Render's free tier, so it might take a minute to load.
+⚠️ *Please note: The server is hosted on Render's free tier, so it might take a minute to load.*

 ## 📂 GitHub Repository